maarten-pennings/howto/DebuggingESP32S3Arduino/DebuggingESP32S3Arduino.md

 Things I tried but which do not seem to help

- - Place a checkmark at Tools > Programmes > Esptool
+ - Place a checkmark at Tools > Programmes > Esptool.
- - Switch to COM4
+ - Switch to COM4.
- - Sketch > Upload Using Programmer
+ - Sketch > Upload Using Programmer.
- - In DEBUG pane Add Configuration (this creates `.theia\launch.json"` in the project dir)
+ - In DEBUG pane Add Configuration (this creates `.theia\launch.json"` in the project dir) but that seems useless (my working project doesn't have it).

 ### A.2 USB connections